Reed-CompBio/spras/CONTRIBUTING.md

 git clone https://github.com/agitter/spras.git
 git checkout -b local-neighborhood
 ```
-Then, you can make commits and push them to your fork of the repository on the `local-neighborhood` branch
+Then you can make commits and push them to your fork of the repository on the `local-neighborhood` branch
 ```bash
 git push origin local-neighborhood
 ```